-The committee consists of four members: the CUO, Underwriting Performance and Governance Manager, COCO and CFO.
+The committee members are: the CUO, Head of Pricing, COO, CCO and CFO.
 The lead underwriters for the core lines of business are regular attendees.

 B.1.2.3.4 Investment and Capital Management Committee

 The key responsibilities and duties of the committee are to: